 - Get cash: If you do need cash, you can use your debit card at the ATM to easily withdraw money from your checking account.
 Or you can ask for cash back when you pay by debit card at certain stores, like grocery stores or pharmacies.

 Although debit cards are convenient, there are also some pitfalls to watch out for.
-Here's what you can do to ensure you manage your debit card wisely:
+Here's what you can do to ensure you manage your teen uses their debit card wisely:

 - Don't overdraw your account: Doing so will put your checking account in the red!
 Plus, overdraft fees typically cost between $35 to $40 per overdraft transaction (varies by bank).